The digital economy is here, and it requires organizations to use a portfolio of digital assets to survive and, if done well, to thrive.

 Many organizations still struggle with executing a digital transformation strategy.

-Capgemini's Digital Transformation Institute uncovered the extent to which corporations are faltering in its 2018 report "Understanding digital mastery today: Why companies are struggling with their digital transformations."
+Capgemini Research Institute uncovered the extent to which corporations are faltering in its 2018 report "Understanding digital mastery today: Why companies are struggling with their digital transformations."
 A poll of more than 1,300 business leaders from 750-plus organizations found that only 39% felt they had the digital capabilities needed for a successful digital transformation, while a mere 35% felt they had the required leadership capabilities for such success.

 That doesn't surprise experts, who said companies face several main challenges as they try to evolve into more digitally mature organizations and use software effectively to meet organizational objectives.

 Pros and cons of using bimodal IT to drive a digital transformation strategy